ScaledMap/LoadOut/README.md

 most recent updates
 -------------------
+pyperclip wasn't working for a second.
+It isn't working on the pi and the exception wasn't working on linux for some reason.
+Fixed that.
+Might try and leave up more than one version at a time in the future

 Also, restore to default settings isn't working atm.
 I'm kind of okay with that.
 Removing the database file will force the application to restore the original default values from a long time back "bookmarks.sqlite".
 I'd kind of prefer to redo that button anyway.
 I know what broke it.
 Just the redirects.
 It didn't work properly on windows the way it was set up.
 Wasn't a great solution in general.

 updated the normal linux build.
 I'm going to do another build for the pi before i upload that.
 There is a bug that is pretty annoying in the last build.
 There has been a warning going off saying set track_modifcations in config.
 Finally got tired of that and it seems like it made things run a lot faster.